French Strother: Death and legacy

 French Strother died, aged 70, in Fredericksburg on July 3, 1799, on his way home to Culpeper from the Virginia Senate session in Richmond.
-He is buried in the cemetery of St. George's Church in Fredericksburg.

 The family continued to use his name for years.
 Several of his descendants became U.S. Congressman, including his son George Strother, who would later move with his family and slaves to Missouri.
 His grandson James French Strother continued the family's political tradition, and practiced law in Culpeper as well as represented it in the Virginia House of Delegates, becoming its speaker as well as serving as a delegate to the state constitutional convention in 1850, then winning election to the U.S. House of Representatives as a Whig.
 His great-grandson, also James French Strother (1868-1930) would represent West Virginians in the U.S. House of Representatives (but as a Republican).
 Another grandson Daniel French Slaughter (1799-1881) would also represent Culpeper County in the Virginia Senate.
 A descendant, Jane Chapman Slaughter (1860-1951) would become the first woman to receive a PhD. from the University of Virginia, become a noted genealogist, and donated her papers to the University of Virginia Library.
 Several of French Strother's descendants served in the Confederate States Army during the American Civil war, including C.S.A.
 Brig.
 Gen. James E. Slaughter, a VMI graduate who had served with distinction in the Mexican American War, then fought for the Confederacy and claimed never to have surrendered, but fired the last shots of the Confederacy in Texas, crossed into Mexico for years, then made his home in Mobile, Alabama and died in New Orleans, Louisiana.